 To achieve the desired fullness, several surgical sessions are needed.
 There is a healing period of several months recommended between each session.
 The final result with a full transplant series may take up to 2 years.

-A month or 2 after surgery, the grafted hair falls out (which is normal and temporary).
+A month or two after surgery, the grafted hair falls out (which is normal and temporary).
 It takes another month or more before hair growth starts.
 To create more natural-looking results, a surgical touch-up procedure may be necessary.
-This may consist of using a combination of mini grafts or slit grafts to fill and blend in the hairline.